CreativeWolfies/akyanet-research/akyanet.md

 #### Service points

+Note: this system should be updated.
+We are still trying to find a working ""payement"" system.

 Service points are the basis of every exchange in Akyanet.
 A point should take into account the geographic context of the producer, the producer situation, the service quality, the time of production, and much more.
 But, for instance, service quality is pretty difficult to quantify, so, Akyanet uses another system, which is also based on points.